-Another key issue of concern was the significant level of postponement/adjournment of the hospital manager hearings.
+A key issue of concern for the committee was the significant level of postponement/adjournment of the hospital manager hearings.
 The committee has requested further assurance around the robustness of the process and as this again was a reputational risk for the health board.

-Mental Health Capacity Act 2005
+Mental Capacity Act 2005